Generic Name: rilpivirine (ril-pi-VIR-een)

 - Kidney disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Proper Use of rilpivirine
+Proper use of rilpivirine

 Take rilpivirine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-Also, do not change the dose or stop using rilpivirine without checking first with your doctor.
-When your supply of rilpivirine is running low, contact your doctor or pharmacist ahead of time.
-Do not allow yourself to run out of rilpivirine.

 It is important to take rilpivirine together with other medicines.
 Take all other medicines your doctor has prescribed at the right time of day.
 This will make your medicines work better.

-It is best to take rilpivirine with food.
+Take rilpivirine with food.

 If you are taking antacids that contain aluminum, magnesium, or calcium, take the antacid at least 2 hours before or 4 hours after rilpivirine.